 By the way, when I lived at the coast of Colombia, in a city called Barranquilla, the time period that they used for scrambled eggs is “huevos pericos.”

-While we’re on the subject of “huevos” right here are a pair phrases that English audio system frequently says wrong in Spanish.
-On multiple events, I even have heard a native English audio system use a literal translation whilst regarding “egg whites.”
+While we’re on the subject of “huevos,” right here are a pair of phrases that the English audio system frequently says wrong in Spanish.
+On multiple events, I have even heard a native English audio system use a literal translation regarding “egg whites.”

 a.
 Clara’s de nuevo (egg whites — literally “clears of the egg”)